papafrancky/howtos/FluxCD/README.md

 |One for FluxCD itself|https://github.com/${GITHUB_USERNAME}/gitops|
 |Another one for the apps to be deployed|https://github.com/${GITHUB_USERNAME}/gitops-deployments|

-## Make sure your Kubernets cluster complies with FluxCD
+## Make sure your Kubernetes cluster complies with FluxCD

     flux check --pre